nitrictech/docs/docs/guides/secure-api-auth0.md

 In this guide we'll use the Nitric Framework with an [Auth0](https://auth0.com/) application to build serverless functions and a secure API.

-This example adds secure JWT authentication to an API allowing you to integrate it either with standalone api login, or to integrate it with a frontend application using the clients identity token.
+This example adds secure JWT authentication to an API allowing you to integrate it either with standalone api login, or to integrate it with a frontend application using the client's identity token.

 ## Prerequisites